 Tuesday, April 9, 2013 time: 4:30-6:30 pm at University Club in Fogler Library.

 Tuesday, April 16, 2013 time: 6:30-8:30 pm at Rines Auditorium at Portland Public Library.

 Ballad singing and ballad collecting are part of Maine’s cultural heritage.
 The Maine Folklife Center has an extensive collection of ballads and other folksongs that it wants to bring to the public’s attention.
 Recently, with support from the National Endowment for the Arts, the Center created a Maine Song and Story Sampler on our website with accompanying curriculum for teachers.
 In addition, the center published the second volume of British Ballads from Maine in 2012.
 Maine has an active community of folk musicians and those who enjoy folk music.
 The program fulfills the Maine Folklife Center’s mission to engage communities in the vernacular arts and culture of Maine and the Maritime Provinces.

 American Folk Festival

-The Maine Folklife Center conducts research and public programming with the annual American Folk Festival on the Bangor Waterfront.
-Specifically, the center produces the Folk and Traditional Arts area of the festival.
+The Maine Folklife Center conducted research and public programming with the annual American Folk Festival on the Bangor Waterfront.
+Specifically, the center produced the Folk and Traditional Arts area of the festival.

 Here’s a letter from the Executive Director (Heather McCarthy) and Development Coordinator (Carin Sychterz) thanking the Maine Folklife Center for their support including a personal message to Pauleena from Carin: “Thank you for everything that you do for the festival and the community.”